avnpl/nivel-notes/README.md

 # **Nivel-notes**

-## A note-taking app written with Flask in Python.
+## A simple note-taking web-app written in Python using flask.
 Based on [Tech with Tim's tutorial on youtube](https://www.youtube.com/watch?v=dam0GPOAvVI)

 ## Issues :